Imperium Europa: History

-Norman Lowell
+Norman Lowell era (2000-2025)

-Norman Lowell was the party's founder and leader, having led the party continuously since its inception on 9 February, 2000.
+Norman Lowell was the party's founder and leader, having led the party continuously since its inception on 9 February 2000.
 He was the sole candidate in the first European Parliament elections that were held in Malta on 12 June 2004.
 He obtained 1,603 first-count votes from a total of 250,691 votes cast (0.64%).
 In the 2009 European Parliament elections, Lowell obtained 3,359 first-count votes (a 122% increase over the 2009 MEP elections).
 Mr. Lowell ran again in 2014 and got 7,000 votes, more than double the 2009 MEP result.
 In 2019, he received his best electoral result of 8,238 votes, as the only candidate representing Imperium Europa in the election.
-In the 2024 Maltese MEP elections he only obtained 6,669 votes, with the other 147 votes for Imperium Europa going to Terrence Portelli.
+In the 2024 Maltese MEP elections he only obtained 6,669 votes, with the other 147 votes for Imperium Europa going to Terrence Portelli, receiving fewer votes than perennial joke candidate Żaren tal-Ajkla.

 Campaigning strongly against illegal immigrants, Lowell was the party's sole candidate in the March 2008 parliamentary election, contesting both the 11th and 12th Districts.
 He obtained 84 votes on first count from both districts, obtaining 0.03% of the overall votes.

-On 9th February 2025, Terrence Portelli took over the leadership of the party.
+Post-Lowell era (2025-)

+On 9 February 2025, Terrence Portelli took over the leadership of the party.
+While Portelli was a candidate for the 2024 European Parliament election in Malta he campaigned on implementing a classical Athenian democracy and withdrawing from the Euro, replacing it with a restored gold-backed Maltese lira.
+Portelli resigned as party leader in 2026, citing personal reasons and time constraints.
+He was succeeded as leader by Eman Cross.

+Cross previously founded and led the party's short-lived youth wing until being permanently expelled by Lowell for "bad character and aggressive behaviour", after Cross was charged with threatening his mother with an illegal firearm.
+Cross ultimately went to court where he pleaded not guilty to threatening his mother and her partner but guilty of breaching a probation order and to unlawfully possessing a weapon.
+He was sentenced to a treatment order for an alcohol problem.
+He plead guilty to breaching his bail conditions after police found him in a bar past his curfew in 2024.

 Ideology

 Imperium Europa is positioned on the far-right on the political spectrum and it has been frequently described as a neo-Nazi, neo-fascist, right-wing populist, and radical right party.
 As stated in its program, its goal is to unite all European natives under one flag, hence the name "Imperium Europa", leading to "a Europid bond forged through spirituality (cosmotheism, not Christianity) closely followed by race, nurtured through high culture, protected by high politics, enforced by the elite."
 Imperium Europa is also opposed to immigration.
 Imperium Europa has connections with the French Nouvelle Droite, and also with the Italian party Lega Lombarda.
-Its leader, Lowell, has expressed sympathy for Adolf Hitler, and the former United States presidential candidate Ron Paul.
+Its leader, Lowell, has repeatedly expressed admiration for Adolf Hitler, and the former United States presidential candidate Ron Paul.